ashleyesau/parking_tickets/README.md

 This project is my **very first end-to-end data pipeline**, and I’m excited to get going!

-It processes 42 million NYC parking ticket records using AWS services and prepares the data for modeling in **dbt** and **Redshift**.
-The goal is to explore real-world data at scale, get hands-on with cloud tools, and build something I'm proud to share.
+It processes **42 million NYC parking ticket records** using AWS services and prepares the data for modeling in **dbt** and **Redshift**.
+The goal is to explore real-world data at scale, get hands-on with cloud-native tools, and build something I'm proud to share.

+I chose this dataset mainly because its **42 million rows** provide the perfect opportunity to utilize **Apache Spark** and **cloud tools** like AWS Glue, S3, and Athena — giving me a real-world challenge that’s big enough to matter.

 ---